Skip to content

 Mouse Control

 The Mouse API provides complete control over mouse input at the page level, enabling you to simulate realistic cursor movement, clicks, double-clicks, and drag operations.
-By default, all mouse operations use humanized simulation: paths follow natural Bezier curves with Fitts's Law timing, minimum-jerk velocity profiles, physiological tremor, and overshoot correction, making automation virtually indistinguishable from human behavior.
+When humanize=True is passed, mouse operations use humanized simulation: paths follow natural Bezier curves with Fitts's Law timing, minimum-jerk velocity profiles, physiological tremor, and overshoot correction, making automation virtually indistinguishable from human behavior.

 Centralized Mouse Interface